Research and innovation contacts

-Dr Cat Davies
+Professor Cat Davies

 Dean for Research Culture

-Dr Cat Davies leads the University in achieving a collegiate, diverse, and ambitious research culture.
+Professor Cat Davies leads the University in achieving a collegiate, diverse, and ambitious research culture.
 In collaboration with several groups, she develops initiatives to ensure that our research operates with integrity, openness, and equality, and in a way that works for all members of the research community.

 Research culture encompasses the ways we interact: the behaviours, expectations, and values that shape how our research is conducted, and the mechanisms by which our work is recognised and rewarded.
 Specific activities focus on supportive development for researchers and their teams, open research and impact, equality, diversity and inclusion in research, and sustainable research and innovation.